Superrehtard/old_diaspora_wiki/Diaspora's-message-semantics.md

 Diaspora currently defines the following messages:

 * Notification that you've begun sharing with them.
+* Notification that you've ceased sharing with them.
 * Posts that you've made.
 * Comments that have been made (by you or others) on one of your posts.
 * "Like"s that have been made (by you or others) on one of your posts.